rehorn/alfred-btdigg-workflow/README.md

 ### alfred-btdigg-workflow
 ----
-workflow script for digg search for alfred v2
+workflow script for btdigg search for alfred v2